Long Jetty

 PROFILE FAQ

-Long Jetty has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Long Jetty has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects that may impact the area.
-Key projects are Vera's Water Garden Upgrade, Lakeside Shopping Centre Redevelopment, The Entrance Waterfront Plaza Accessible Playspace, and Central Coast Shared Pathway Network - Magenta Extension.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified four projects expected to affect the region: Vera's Water Garden Upgrade, Lakeside Shopping Centre Redevelopment, The Entrance Waterfront Plaza Accessible Playspace, and Central Coast Shared Pathway Network - Magenta Extension.
+These are the most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.